rdale1/renee_dale.github.io/_pages/about.md

 ## Recent Activities ##
 ### June ###
+* My proposed session for the Association for Women in Math research symposium in April was accepted!
+It will be a collaborative speed-dating session at the intersection of math and biology!
+* I will be chairing the Epidemiology session at SMB next Tuesday!
 * I received the Society for Mathematical Biology Education and Outreach Grant to develop my video game: ["Video game for the promotion of plant biology and quantitative skill development in high school students"](https://youtu.be/FfuvwlxjfYs)!

 ### May ###